 Welcome to the Gender Advisor (GENAD) Course.
-We are looking forward to see you here at the Nordic Centre for Gender in Military Operations (NCGM) which is part of the Swedish Armed Forces International Centre (SWEDINT).
-Well prepared and devoted staff with a lot of experience is going to work towards preparing you for upcoming duties.
-We will create an interesting and inspiring learning environment for you to strengthen your competences and to expand your network of colleagues and friends.
+We are indeed looking forward to see you here at the Nordic Centre for Gender in Military Operations (NCGM) which is co-located with the Swedish Armed Forces International Centre (SWEDINT).

-The course will be interactive and every student is expected to take an active part in all modules and share own experiences.
-The students will be assessed through formative assessments during plenary and syndicate work.
-The pre-study assignment is also a part of the assessment.
-The course has an exam (final summative assessment) where student are expected to demonstrate the ability to advice on how to integrate a gender perspective.
+The course will be interactive and every participant is expected to take an active part in all modules and share own experiences.
+You will be assessed through formative assessments during plenary and syndicate work.
+The course has an exam (final summative assessment) in two parts, written and oral, where participants are expected to demonstrate their analytical ability with regards to gender and to transform the analysis into recommendations and advice on how to integrate a gender perspective.
 A course certificate with the grades “Successfully Completed” or “Participated” will be presented by the end of the course.

 Once again NCGM wants to extend a warm welcome and hope that you will benefit from the course and establish new friendships in the international environment.

 GENAD Course Director